 Users responded well to the professional nature of the design, and the readable sans-serif fonts

 Users seemed to really like the onboarding process and found the prototype to be simple to use

-Users did enjoy the friends screen and they all commented that it was “clean”, “simple”, and overall easy to use and look at
+Users enjoyed the friends screen and commented that it was “clean”, “simple”, and overall easy to use and look at

 They enjoyed the thank you message at the end, which gave them a sense of accomplishment